yanzhenjie/Album/README.md

 6. Multi-select mode supports setting the number of choices.
 7. Support setting number of column, support setting the camera appears in the Item.
 8. StatusBar and Toolbar's background can be customized, and support light-colored background, such as white.
+9. Support for display filters, such as file format, file size, and video duration.
-9. Support other `ImageLoader`, for example: `Glide`, `Picasso`...
+10. Support other `ImageLoader`, for example: `Glide`, `Picasso`...
-10. Support and image cropping framework [Durban](https://github.com/yanzhenjie/Durban) in combination, `Durban` it supports cutting multiple images at the same time.
+11. Support and image cropping framework [Durban](https://github.com/yanzhenjie/Durban) in combination, `Durban` it supports cutting multiple images at the same time.

 > **Note**: Starting from version 2.0-alpha, return the data for the `AlbumFile` object, developer can get image and video path, title, thumbnail, size, latitude and longitude, added and modified date, the folder; video can also get the resolution and duration.